Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Public.
 The public sector is commonly responsible for guidance infrastructures (beacons and charts), public piers, dredging, security, and in several cases, the administration of ports (under the umbrella of port authorities).

 - Private.
-The private sector is mostly concerned about specific facilities such as piers, transshipment infrastructures, and ships, which are commonly owned by private maritime companies.
+The private sector is mostly concerned with specific facilities such as piers, transshipment infrastructures, and ships, which are commonly owned by private maritime companies.